CristianBuca/MS4_MotoStyle/README.md

 *User stories solved by this feature:*

-* 19 - As a regular user, I want to store my delivery information for easy future checkouts.
+* 18 - As a returning user, I want to store my delivery information for easy future checkouts.
-* 20 - As a regular user, I want to view a record of my past orders.
+* 19 - As a returning user, I want to view a record of my past orders.

 <details>
   <summary> (Expand) Profile Page on mobile, tablet and desktop view.</summary>